 - Complying with relevant regulations

-- Customers are encouraged to participate in environmental initiatives, including waste reduction and a circular economy
+- Customer participation in environmental activities, such as waste reduction and circular economy

 End-of-Life